 Abstract:

 The expansion of juniper from their original rocky terrain into herbaceous communities has altered fire regimes and increased fire severity not only in Idaho but throughout the Great Basin and Intermountain West.
-As the range of juniper is expanding they begin to co-dominate communities resulting in the die-off of shrubs, grasses, and forbs.
+As the range of juniper expands, they begin to co-dominate communities resulting in the die-off of shrubs, grasses, and forbs.
 Wildfires, coupled with the presence of invasive plant species like cheatgrass, are primary drivers of change in semi-arid savanna ecosystems.
-By comparing soil moisture changes in cheatgrass dominated sites with sagebrush dominated sites this project will provide maps and graphs that will aid project partners in understanding why vegetation is departing from its native habitat and help with vegetation conservation efforts.
+By comparing soil moisture changes in cheatgrass dominated sites with sagebrush dominated sites. this project will provide maps and graphs that will aid project partners in understanding why vegetation is departing from its native habitat and help with vegetation conservation efforts.
 This project looked at the historical changes in juniper distribution from 1985 to 2015.
-Imagery from Landsat 5 and 8 was gathered in 5 year increments, during August, and combined different topographic and climatic data to characterize juniper expansion.
+Imagery from Landsat 5 and 8 was gathered in 5 year increments during August, and combined different topographic and climatic data to characterize juniper expansion.
 The maps produced provide land managers with the most current information on juniper encroachment and support decision making regarding the management of junipers.

 Community Concerns:

-Over the past 130 years the Great Basin and Intermountain West has seen pinyon-juniper stands increase 10-fold; as a result these large fuel loads there has been an increase in the size and severity of wildfires.
+Over the past 130 years the Great Basin and Intermountain West has seen pinyon-juniper stands increase 10-fold; as a result of these large fuel loads there has been an increase in the size and severity of wildfires.

 Juniper encroachment has altered many ecosystems of the Idaho rangelands and decreases the evolutionary health of a multitude of species.